KRonaeGit/UTF-4/README.md

 For example:
 - If you need to transmit or store a lot of text with codepoints in the range 2176–16511 or 67712–4210315.
 - When encrypting text with a complex (resulting in very large size) encryption algorithm
-- When zombies appear in the world and you need to communicate quickly with the other side of the globe (just kidding)

 ## Characters for all code points for which UTF-4 is more efficient than UTF-8
 (Please note that it may contain some extended characters, unused characters, or errors)